High Level Bridge Newcastle Upon Tyne

 Unidentified Tyne pottery

-This view, from an as-yet unidentified Tyne pottery, is similar to the CT Maling version above.
+This view, from an as-yet unidentified Tyne pottery, is similar to the Robert Maling version above.
 However, the clouds are different.

 Attributed to John Patton, Phoenix Pottery, Newcastle